aberamseyer/personal-site/src/content/blog/digital-asset-management.md

 The experience there was that the interface we had at the end still looked similar to the original, but with a multitude of buttons here and there to cover everything.

 This project was revisted after months in production, and an entirely new frontend had to be built.

-## Tech Stack

-We were a pretty simple dev shop with an internal expected userbase in the 100s.
-Though it was designed to scale to thousands, I don't imagine the system faring well under the load of millions.
-All of this was considered when selecting the technologies used:
-1. API: php
-2. Frontend: Vue.js
-3. Job scheduler: crond (Ol' Faithful)
-4. Server: Apache
-5. Searching: Elasticsearch
-6. Blob storage: S3
-7. ML Tagging: Google Cloud Vision API
-8. Async File processing: Lambda]

 ## Features
 A short list I remember implementing: